Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

 \section{Introduction}

-In {the} past a few years, subspace clustering~\cite{vidal2010tutorial,soltanolkotabi2012geometric} has been extensively studied and has established solid applications, for example, in computer vision~\cite{elhamifar2009sparse} and network topology inference~\cite{eriksson2011high}.
-Among many subspace clustering algorithms which aim to obtain a structured representation to fit the underlying data, two prominent examples are Sparse Subspace Clustering~(SSC)~\cite{elhamifar2009sparse,soltanolkotabi2014robust} and Low-Rank Representation~(LRR)~\cite{liu2013robust}.
+In modern scientific computing, data are routinely generated from a union of small subspaces for which, traditional tools such as principal component analysis are not able to identify the group structure.
+As an alternative, in the past a few years, subspace clustering~\citep{vidal2010tutorial,soltanolkotabi2012geometric} has been extensively studied and has established solid applications in, for example, computer vision~\citep{elhamifar2009sparse} and network topology inference~\citep{eriksson2011high}.
+Among many subspace clustering methods which seek a structured representation to fit the underlying data, two prominent examples are sparse subspace clustering~(SSC)~\citep{elhamifar2009sparse,soltanolkotabi2014robust} and low-rank representation~(LRR)~\citep{liu2013robust}.
 Both of them utilize the idea of self-expressiveness, i.e., expressing each sample as a linear combination of the remaining.
-What is of difference is that SSC pursues a sparse solution while LRR prefers a low-rank structure.
+Hence, the coefficients quickly suggest which data points belong to the same group (i.e., subspace).
+What is of difference is that SSC pursues a sparse solution, i.e., using a small fraction of samples to represent each data point.
+In this light, not only the clustering structure can be found by SSC, but also the most correlated samples are detected.
+For LRR, it prefers a (global) low-rank structure.
+This is motivated by many applications where the union of the subspaces is still of low rank.
+An appealing property of LRR is that it comes up with the theoretical guarantee of recovering the true low-rank model in addition to clustering the samples.

-In this paper, we are interested in the LRR method, which is shown to achieve state-of-the-art performance on a broad range of real-world problems~\cite{liu2013robust}.
-Recently, \cite{liu2014recovery} demonstrated that, when equipped with a proper dictionary, LRR can even handle the coherent data~--~a challenging issue in the literature~\cite{candes2009exact,candes2011robust} but commonly emerges in realistic datasets such as the Netflix.
+In this paper, we are interested in the LRR method, which is shown to achieve the state-of-the-art performance on a broad range of real-world problems~\citep{liu2013robust}.
+Recently, \citet{liu2014recovery} demonstrated that, when equipped with a proper dictionary, LRR can even handle the coherent data~--~a challenging issue in the literature~\citep{candes2009exact,candes2011robust} but is ubiquitous in realistic datasets such as the Netflix movie rating problem.

-Formally, the LRR problem we investigate here is formulated as follows~\cite{liu2013robust}:
+Formally, the LRR program we investigate here is formulated as follows~\citep{liu2013robust}: